 How Can I Know I'm Purchasing the Right Health Insurance Policy?

 A good way to start is to think about how much you use your insurance.
-If you go to the doctor a lot, you may want a plan with higher monthly payments but lower out-of-pocket costs.
+If you go to the doctor a lot, you may want a health plan with higher monthly payments but lower out-of-pocket costs.
 It makes your medical expenses more predictable.

-If you're healthy and rarely go to the doctor, you might want a plan with lower monthly payments.
-But lower-priced plans have higher out-of-pocket costs.
+If you're healthy and rarely go to the doctor, you might want a health plan with lower monthly payments.
+But lower-priced health plans have higher out-of-pocket costs.
 That means you'll pay more up front when you need medical care.

 Mike and Lisa are both self-employed, so they buy their own health insurance.
 Mike's married with three teenagers all involved in sports.
 Between minor injuries, typical illness and managing Mike's mild high blood pressure, the family goes to the doctor and fills prescriptions frequently.
 Lisa is 33, single and has no children.
 She's rarely ill and exercises regularly.
 Last year her only medical expenses were a doctor bill and prescription when she got bronchitis.
 Let’s look at some health plan options for them.

 With an active family, Mike has a lot of expenses.
 So he's concerned about the monthly cost of his health plan.
 If he chose Blue Cross Preferred HMO Bronze Saver HSA, his monthly payment would be quite a bit lower than Blue Cross Preferred HMO Gold.
 But that’s not the whole story.
 Mike should also think about his out-of-pocket costs: what he has to pay when he uses his coverage.
-Here’s how the two plans compare.
+Here’s how the two health plans compare.

 Individual deductible: $8,000